Instructions for preparation

 2. Pre-assigned reading

-All of the pre-assigned readings are available in the DAIDD 2017 Dropbox folder.
+All of the pre-assigned readings are available in the DAIDD 2018 Dropbox folder.
+Please be sure to complete the pre-clinic quiz by 17:00 on 14 December.

 - We have put together an introductory overview, which includes excerpts from the below papers.